jlbradley1844/jlbradley1844.github.io/_posts/2018-04-12-personal-project-doom-loop.md

 spent some time in denial thinking I just had other things to do, but I know I probably won't revisit it for a while.

-lthough everything was well thought out, this project, like all personal projects, seemed to die a horrible death.
+Although everything was well thought out, this project, like all personal projects, seemed to die a horrible death.
 Not because it had gone bad, but because I had simply given up heart.
-Given that this has happened several times before, It's worth analyzing why it keeps happening on my personal projects.
+Given that this has happened several times before, it's worth analyzing why it keeps happening on my personal projects.
 This is particularly frustrating because I'm a senior engineer.
 People give me critical projects because they know _I will deliver_.
 I will ensure the code gets done